fabienconus/zerouser/zerotouch_zerouser_deployment.md

 I hope this can be useful for other people, and please feel free to [contact me](mailto:fabien.conus@edu.ge.ch) if you need more information.

 Finally, I would like to thank Armin Briegel who motivated me to write this and Pico Mitchell who provided the elegant way to load a LaunchAgent without killing the loginwindow process.

+**UPDATE April 12, 2022** Using the defaults command is not a good way to create a LaunchAgent, as it is designed to work with preferences.
+Thanks again to Pico Mitchell who pointed that out and suggested a solution using PlistBuddy instead.